megrimm/pd-stream/README.md

 after running pd-osx-deps.sh you may have errors depending on how the .dynlib was compiled.
 Run otool to get some info on .dynlib like so:

+macOS
 $ otool -hV libmp3lame.0.dylib

+Also to figure out what .dylib is link to a binary:

+Linux
+$ ldd <binary>

+macOS
+$ otool -L <binary>